Natero quick info

 Supported Sources and Connection Modes

-The first step is to make sure Natero supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure Natero supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 To retrieve your Auth Key first navigate to Sources > List Sources.
 Select your source, and then click the ‘Select View’ dropdown, and select ‘View Settings’.